 - Writing you a check when the sale is final.

-Selling Directly to the Dealership
+Selling Directly to an RV Dealership

 If you’re looking to sell your RV quickly, making a deal directly with a dealership can be your best bet.
 Go around and get quotes from several dealers in your area.